• Instagram

 Serve with a heaped helping of apple sauce and sour cream, and dip away!

-Latkes can become soggy if not enough moisture is squeezed out of of the ingredients before forming the batter.
+• Avoid soggy latkes: Latkes can become soggy if not enough moisture is squeezed out of the ingredients before forming the batter.
 Crowding the pan while frying can also yield a soggy latke.

-Frying at the wrong temperature or not having a well-binded patty can yield an oily latke.
+• Avoid oily latkes: Frying at the wrong temperature or having a poorly bound patty can yield an oily latke.

 More Recipes for Hanukkah